 At the University at Albany School of Public Health, you can work toward a MPH while participating in international public health-related service in the Peace Corps.
 You will gain global public health experience, attain second language fluency, and receive academic credit for your Peace Corps service.

-You can find more information on the benefits associated with service in the Peace Corps at http://www.peacecorps.gov/learn/whyvol/.
+You can find more information on the benefits associated with service in the Peace Corps at http://www.moneycrashers.com/join-peace-corps-benefits-drawbacks-service/

 The applications for Peace Corps service are accepted throughout the year.
 The application process includes medical, legal, and suitability screening.
-The application can be found at www.peacecorps.gov/application
+The application can be found at www.peacecorps.gov/apply.

-All prospective graduate students at University at Albany School of Public Health are required to apply through the Schools of Public Health Application Service (SOPHAS).
+As is mentioned above, all prospective graduate students at University at Albany School of Public Health are required to apply through SOPHAS.
 The application is online at http://www.sophas.org/.
-Learn more about our admission requirements.